RyanMetin/slush-angular2/README.md

 >>	    "map": {
 >>	      [module alias]: [file path (ts extension can be omitted)]
 >>```
->This way the file can imported by its alias.
-Otherwise, it must have its path referenced for import
+>This way jspm will compile on load, and the files can imported by alias.
 >
+>The generator does not map new files for you (again, yet).
+>
 >Browsersync can be started manually with:
 >>`npm start`

 ## Structure

->* index.html  <-- Watched by Browsersync
+>* index.html  <-- Watched by Browsersync.
 >* config.js  <-- Watched by Browsersync.
 >* res/  <-- Shared resources; images, styling, etc.
 >* src/  <-- Browsersync watches everything in this directory for changes.